 Aponte designed the stair-and-jump-rope workout below for those with a limited number of stair flights available — whether at home, or an office, a gym or a hotel.

 Since serious stair climbing is new to most people, Aponte suggests you use the warm-up portion of the workout to test your climbing mettle.
-If you’re huffing and puffing after those six flights, it’s best to stick to that for your first few outings, or take the rest of this workout at a slow and steady pace.
+If you’re breathing heavily after those six flights, it’s best to stick to that for your first few outings, or take the rest of this workout at a slow and steady pace.
 See Exercise Key below for instructions.

 Walk